Downtown Advisory Board

 - Public infrastructure activities such as streetscape projects

 - Other community matters that may affect downtown Saranac Lake

-The DAB meets once a month at 2:30pm on the second Wednesday of each month.
-DAB meetings are open to the public and anyone is welcome to address the board as a guest speaker by contacting the Community Development Department at (518) 891-4150 or email@example.com.
+DAB meets once a month on the second Tuesday of each month.
+DAB meetings are open to the public and anyone is welcome to address the board as a guest speaker by contacting the Community Development Department at (518) 891-4150 ext.
+235 or email@example.com.
 Look to the website calendar page for the upcoming meeting information.

 Advisory Board Members

 The DAB consists of nine volunteer members appointed by the Board of Trustees.
-Members must be a downtown resident, downtown property owner, downtown business owner, downtown event representative, or work at a downtown business.
+Members must be a downtown resident, downtown property owner, downtown business owner, or downtown event representative.

 DAB’s work is guided by the vision and goals contained in the Strategic Investment Plan.
 The Village is also a member of Main Street America, a network of communities working to revitalize older and historic commercial districts to build stronger downtown-focused economies.
 The Main Street Approach helps DAB select strategies for achieving the goals included in the Strategic Investment Plan.
 The Main Street Approach and the Strategic Investment Plan go hand in hand to improve economic vitality by enhancing the experience, image and lifestyle through comprehensive work in the downtown area.
 The Downtown Boundary Map highlights where these areas overlap at the focal point of DAB's work.